greg-finley/lichess-bigquery/README.md

 1. Explain project
 2. Tell about how to sign up for BigQuery and give samples, how to find all available tables, how it's free up to certain limits, example how to use partitions
-3. Ask Google Cloud sales about storage billing model https://cloud.google.com/bigquery/docs/updating-datasets#update_storage_billing_models
+3. bq update -d --storage_billing_model=PHYSICAL greg-finley:lichess https://cloud.google.com/bigquery/docs/updating-datasets#update_storage_billing_models
 4. Handle all the giant files for standard chess
 5. Section encouraging people to tell me if they did anything interesting with the data
 6. Talk about how to keep costs down.
 Prototype on variant tables / early Lichess tables.
 Don't select unnecessary columns.
 Export to GCS and then download.
-7. bq update -d --storage_billing_model=PHYSICAL greg-finley:lichess https://cloud.google.com/bigquery/docs/updating-datasets#update_storage_billing_models

 ## Sample queries